 For example, consider the WD Black series of HDDs.

 Which one of these offers the best value?
-Actually, the 6TB model.
+The 6TB model.
 The 1TB, 2TB, 4TB, and 6TB models have price-per-gigabyte values that decrease with larger storage space.
 There are other drives that do not scale in price, though.
 So you have to be careful.
 Some drives cost more per-gigabyte at higher capacities.

-5. External Hard Drives vs Internal Hard Drives
+5. External Hard Drives vs. Internal Hard Drives

 The final thing to consider is whether this hard drive is going to housed in a desktop or laptop case or used externally and connected to various devices.
 It’s an easy decision, but let’s take a look at the pros and cons of each.